 Over time, the distinct scent of aromatic cedar can fade, as the exposed faces become oxidized, reducing the amount of scent that is exposed.
 A good way to "rejuvenate" old aromatic cedar is to simply give it a light sanding with some fine sandpaper.
 Be sure to wipe down the surface completely after sanding to avoid getting fine sawdust on your clothing and blankets, but you'll be surprised at how quickly the scent returns.

-Stain is a much better choice for cedar because it will allow the wood to breathe (where paint will seal the wood).
-A quality stain with some UV protection in the color of your choice will help keep the project looking great over time, even with repeated exposure to weather.
+Using stain is a much better choice for cedar because it will allow the wood to breathe (where the paint will seal the wood).
+A quality stain with some UV protection in the color of your choice will help keep the project looking great over time—even with repeated exposure to weather.
 You may need to re-stain the project every few years, but you won't need to scrape and sand as you would with paint.